 "If our idea is successful, you would get an initial dose and then you'd be able to get a booster far less frequently," says Collier.
 "The big challenge now is learning how to tune the antibody level up, down, or off.
-But if we can develop these strategies, we've got a whole new way of treating inflammatory disvirus."
+But if we can develop these strategies, we've got a whole new way of treating inflammatory dispeptide nanofiber decorated with engineered HIV epitopes.